ktorch/ktorch/docs/pointers.rst

 Pointers
 ========

-The k interface returns a pointer to allocated values (:doc:`tensor<tensors>`, :doc:`module<modules>`, :doc:`optimizer <opt>` or `:doc``model`) that can then be used in subsequent function calls.
+The k interface returns a pointer to allocated values (:doc:`tensor<tensors>`, :doc:`module<modules>`, :doc:`optimizer <opt>` or `:doc:`model`) that can then be used in subsequent function calls.
 Pointers are 1-element general lists with a scalar long value to distinguish these values from long scalars and lists created normally in a k session.

 ::

-   q)t:tensor 1 2 3e
+   q)t:tensor 1 2 3

    q)type t
    0h

+   q)type each t
+   ,-7h

    q)0N!t;
-   ,49017184
+   ,68610912

 .. note::
    Pointers maintain this property -- a scalar embedded in a general list -- if used in a list via ``(;)``, but otherwise lose this distinguishing characteristic after most applying most operators.

 For example: